IAI Collar Strategy

 IAI (iShares U.S. Broker-Dealers & Securities Exchanges ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iShares U.S. Broker-Dealers & Securities Exchanges ETF seeks to track the investment results of an index composed of U.S. equities in the investment services sector.
+The iShares U.S. Broker-Dealers & Securities Exchanges ETF (IAI) is designed to replicate the financial performance of an underlying benchmark.
+This index is exclusively made up of shares from U.S.-based companies that operate within the investment services industry.

 What is a collar on IAI?